Stage 3: Proof of Concept

 Partnering with the Anta provincial ministry of education, we are training and coaching over 20 teachers in 16 schools for the 2018 school year to implement and evaluate the "Visionaria for Schools" program for 600 students in mostly rural areas.

-Secondary Education, Youth Engagement and Contribution and Gender
+Secondary Education, Youth Engagement and Contribution, Gender and 2 MoreSEE ALL

-Secondary Education, Youth Engagement and Contribution and GenderSEE LESS
+Secondary Education, Youth Engagement and Contribution, Gender, Teacher Development and Training and Workforce DevelopmentSEE LESS

 Funds Raised to Date